awsdocs/iam-user-guide/doc_source/access-analyzer-policy-generation.md

 ## Service and action\-level information<a name="access-analyzer-policy-generation-service-action"></a>

 When IAM Access Analyzer generates an IAM policy, information is returned to help you to further customize the policy\.
 Two categories of information can be returned when a policy is generated:
-+ **Policy with action\-level information –** For some AWS services, such as Amazon EC2, IAM Access Analyzer can identify the actions found in your CloudTrail events and lists the actions used in the generated policy\.
-For some services, we prompt you to add actions for the services to the generated policy\.
++ **Policy with action\-level information –** For some AWS services, such as Amazon EC2, IAM Access Analyzer can identify the actions found in your CloudTrail events and lists the actions used in the policy it generates\.
+For a list of supported services, see [IAM Access Analyzer policy generation and IAM action last accessed support](access-analyzer-policy-generation-action-last-accessed-support.md)\.
+For some services, IAM Access Analyzer prompts you to add actions for the services to the generated policy\.
 + **Policy with service\-level information –** IAM Access Analyzer uses [last accessed](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) information to create a policy template with all of the recently used services\.
 When using the AWS Management Console, we prompt you to review the services and add actions to complete the policy\.

-IAM Access Analyzer generates policies with action\-level information for the following AWS services\.
 For a list of actions in each service, see [Actions, Resources, and Condition Keys for AWS Services](https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html) in the Service Authorization Reference\.

-### Supported services for action\-level information<a name="services-action-level"></a>
-+ IAM Access Analyzer
-+ AWS Amplify
-+ Amazon AppIntegrations
-+ Amazon AppFlow
-+ AWS Application Cost Profiler
-+ Amazon Athena
-+ AWS Batch
-+ Amazon Braket
-+ AWS CloudTrail
-+ Amazon CloudWatch
-+ Amazon CloudWatch Logs
-+ Amazon CloudWatch Synthetics
-+ Amazon CodeGuru Profiler
-+ Amazon Cognito Identity
-+ Amazon Cognito Sync
-+ Amazon Cognito user pools
-+ AWS Cost and Usage Report
-+ Amazon DevOps Guru
-+ Device Advisor
-+ AWS Directory Service
-+ Amazon Elastic Block Store
-+ Amazon EC2
-+ Amazon Elastic Container Registry
-+ Amazon ECS
-+ Elastic Load Balancing
-+ Amazon EventBridge Schemas
-+ Fleet Hub for AWS IoT Device Management
-+ AWS Ground Station
-+ Amazon GuardDuty
-+ IAM
-+ Amazon Interactive Video Service
-+ AWS KMS
-+ Amazon Kinesis Data Firehose
-+ AWS Lambda
-+ Amazon MQ
-+ Amazon Managed Blockchain
-+ Amazon Managed Streaming for Apache Kafka
-+ AWS Marketplace
-+ Amazon Nimble Studio
-+ AWS OpsWorks
-+ AWS Outposts
-+ AWS Performance Insights
-+ Amazon RDS
-+ AWS RAM
-+ AWS Resource Groups
-+ Resource Groups Tagging API
-+ Savings Plans
-+ AWS Secrets Manager
-+ AWS Security Hub
-+ AWS Security Token Service
-+ AWS Server Migration Service
-+ Service Quotas
-+ AWS Signer
-+ Amazon Simple Email Service
-+ Amazon Simple Storage Service
-+ AWS Systems Manager
-+ Amazon Textract
-+ Amazon Translate
-+ AWS Well\-Architected Tool
-+ Amazon WorkLink

 ## Things to know about generating policies<a name="access-analyzer-policy-generation-know"></a>